Buloh Kasap

 Buloh Kasap is a mukim in Segamat District, Johor, Malaysia which is located about 10 km from Segamat town center via Federal Route 1.
-Because of its location near Segamat, Buloh Kasap may also act as a satellite town of Segamat.
+Because of its location near Segamat and the rapid development of Taman Yayasan in the area, Buloh Kasap is one of two satellite towns of Segamat after Bandar Segamat Baru/Bandar IOI.
 Tun Razak Highway is located roughly about 4 km from Buloh Kasap.

 Name

 The name Buloh Kasap was derived from a Malay word for a species of rough bamboo available there when the town was founded, especially near an Buloh Kasap old market.
 Buluh Kasap literally means "rough bamboo" in Malay.

 History

 The old bridge of Buloh Kasap was built by Johore Government and constructed by British government during the construction of Federal Route 1.
 However, the British soldiers demolished a part of the bridge during World War II to stop the advance of Japanese soldiers to Singapore.
 After the war ended, a new bridge was constructed.
 This bridge was washed off during a heavy flood in 1964 together with the bridge at the 9th mile.
 A temporary Bailey bridge was constructed while a new bridge was being made next to it.
 At present the new bridge is in use and the remains of the old bridge can be seen by its side.